BoiseState/CS390/syllabus/syllabus.md

 F. Note that a grade of F will impact your GPA.
 Passing grade is satisfactory work, equivalent to 70% or higher.
 Your grade will be computed based on the following:

-* Attendance - 50%
+* Attendance and Participation - 50%
+* HackerRank Homework - 25%
-* Class participation - 50%
+* In-class coding presentation - 25%

 ### Academic Honesty
 The University's goal is to foster an intellectual atmosphere that produces educated,